-ESMValTool User's and Developer's Guide, Release 2.11.0.dev0+g11e5b1e.d20231219 -
+ESMValTool User's and Deve loper's Guide, Rele ease 2.10.0.dev0+g88 39a0b03.d20230612

 SEVENTEEN

 GETTING STARTED

 See Installation from source for instructions on how to set up a development installation.

 New development should preferably be done in the ESMValCore GitHub repository.
 The default git branch is main.
 Use this branch to create a new feature branch from and make a pull request against.
 This page offers a good introduction to git branches, but it was written for BitBucket while we use GitHub, so replace the word BitBucket by GitHub whenever you read it.